Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Ask play.

-It's a phrase that I only relatively recently, and it's real fun.
+It's a phrase that I only

 I was in some sort of a show.

-Okay, good.
-Yes, that narrows it down.
+Okay, good, yes, that narrows it down.

 Come on, Ross.

-And they were talking anyway
+And they were talking, anyway,

-I'm not a virgin
+I'm not a virgin.

 You want to scream that in court?

-You're not a virgin
+I'm not a virgin.

 Objection.

-So it was surprising to those who knew him, to hear he had died in a skydiving
+So it was surprising to those who knew him to hear,

-accident.
-Yeah.
-Noxville, it wasn't surprising that he was found with hundreds of pounds of cocaine
+It wasn't surprising that he was found

 Knoxville police lieutenant Jerry Day